kjsce-codecell/standard-library-in-x/cpp/functions/min_element.md

 ## Output

 ```
-biggest value in range of first 3 elements : -1
+smallest value in range of first 3 elements : -1
-biggest value in range of first 5 elements : -1
+smallest value in range of first 5 elements : -1
-biggest value in range of last 3 elements : 6
+smallest value in range of last 3 elements : 6
 ```